 Liechtenstein: Personal Taxation

-Liechtenstein is a fairly lightly-taxed country but there are no special regimes for the foreign employees of 'offshore' companies.
-The main taxes for individuals are Income Tax and the Property Profits Tax.
-VAT applies to most goods and services.
+Though Liechtenstein is a lightly taxed country, there are no special regimes for the foreign employees of 'offshore' companies.
+The main taxes for individuals are income tax (which is divided into national tax and ‘communal’ tax) and property profit tax.
+In addition, VAT applies to most goods and services.

-Along with Switzerland, in 2004 Liechtenstein accepted the EU's Savings Tax Directive, and imposed a withholding tax on interest and other savings returns paid to citizens of the member states of the EU as from 1st July 2005.
-Initially, this tax was at the rate of 15% but increased to 20% on July 1, 2008, and rose to 35% on July 1, 2011.
-75% of the revenues collected from the tax are handed over to the member states concerned.
+In 2004, along with Switzerland, Liechtenstein accepted the EU's Savings Tax Directive, and imposed a withholding tax on interest and other savings returns paid to citizens of the member states of the EU as from 1 July 2005.
+Initially, this tax was at the rate of 15% but increased to 20% on 1 July 2008, and rose to 35% on 1 July 2011.
+The Savings Tax Directive was discontinued on 31 December 2015.